Myoxocephalus jaok: Description

 Myoxocephalus jaok has its dorsal fins supported by between 8 and 10 spines and between 14 and 17 soft rays while the anal fin has between 13 and 15 soft rays.
 The head depressed, with the upper surface having bony spines and ridges.
 There are rounded bony plates with serrated margins on the upper flanks.
 This species has a relatively narrow head with a u-shaped mouth when viewed from above.
 There are no cirri on the head and body and the top spine on the preoperculum is the longest and is straight and has no branches.
 There are many round bony spine bearing plates above the lateral line with a lesser number of smaller plates below the lateral line bearing rearward ponting spines.
 The lateral line is made up of three rows of pores.
 The overall colour is grey and brown with numerous small black spots and there may be indistinct dark bands.
-This species reaches a maximum publsihed total length of 74 cm and a maximum weight of 8.0 kg.
+This species reaches a maximum published total length of 74 cm and a maximum weight of 8.0 kg.